-2. Commit to using reports out of your database.
-Especially with a new system, fund managers are hesitant to use reports out of the database because they feel they don’t have enough data to drive the report.
-The result is they continue to use their excel models or whatever limited reporting tools they had used previously.
-Unfortunately, the limitations they faced with the tools they used to use are often why they looked for a new database in the first place.
-If fund managers commit to driving fundraising or deal pipeline reports from their new software, the volume and quality of data in the database both increase rapidly.
+- Commit to using reports out of your database. managers are hesitant to use reports out of a database because they feel they don’t have enough data to populate the report and make it valuable.
+The result is they continue to use their Excel models or other reporting tools despite the fact that the limitations of those tools are typically what drove them to look for a better solution in the first place.
+When fund managers commit to creating fundraising or deal pipeline reports from their new software, the volume and quality of data in the database both increase rapidly.
 And those improvements make it even more helpful to run reports, and the two activities (collecting data and reporting on it) reinforce one another to everyone’s benefit.

-3. Get buy-in from executives.
-As with any IT spend, a new fund management system is going to be more successful if leadership or an executive sponsor is behind it and they are committed to making it successful.
-Today, there are many technology options for the private equity industry, and it is important for firms to evolve their team to have someone take the lead on these strategies to remain successful and competitive.
+- Get buy-in from executives.
+As with any IT spend, new fund management software will have better adoption if firm leadership or an executive sponsor is behind it and they are committed to making it successful.
+Today, there are many technology options for the private equity industry, and your firm needs to have someone be the “champion” for the solution you select.
+Otherwise, you’ll be faced with ongoing “what if” questions about other systems.

-4. Acknowledge that it’s not just technology you’re implementing.
-You can’t just throw a new system in place and expect everyone’s behavior to change; there’s a large change-management aspect to implementing new technology.
+- Acknowledge that it’s not just technology you’re implementing.
+You can’t just implement a new system, announce it’s available, and expect everyone’s behavior to change.
+There’s a large and essential change-management aspect to ensuring the adoption of new technology.
 It’s important not only to acknowledge the change but to maximize its benefit by incentivizing people to be early adopters, soliciting feedback, and acting on that input.
 And, you should expect there to be some resistance from users—it’s simply part of human nature to be wary of, and often resistant to, change.